 The on-line course will consist of synchronous lectures that are recorded for asynchronous viewing and review.
-All assignments, course readings, and projects will be accessed through the course Moodle site.
+All assignments, course readings, and projects will be accessed through the course Canvas site.
 Students will engage with the instructor and fellow students through synchronous Zoom lectures and asynchronous discussion boards.

-Attendance at the course Zoom lectures and course office hours is strongly encouraged for your own learning, but synchronous attendance is not a requirement to complete this course.
+Attendance at both the Wednesday Zoom lectures and Monday Office Hours is strongly encouraged for your own learning, but synchronous attendance is not a requirement to complete this course.